Owzar, Kouros

 • 40 cores (80 threads) Intel Xeon E5-2698V4 server with 1TB of RAM and 146TB RAID 10 storage array

-The DCC cluster consists of over 30,000 vCPU-cores and 730 GPUs, with underlying hardware from Cisco Systems UCS blades in Cisco chassis.
-GPU-accelerated computers are Silicon Mechanics with a range of Nvidia GPUs, including high end “computational” GPUs (V100, P100) and “graphics” GPUs (TitanXP, RTX2080TI).
+The Duke Compute Cluster (DCC) consists of over 30,000 vCPU-cores and 730 GPUs, with underlying hardware from Cisco Systems UCS blades in Cisco chassis.
+GPU-accelerated computers are Silicon Mechanics with a range of Nvidia GPUs, including high-end “computational” GPUs (V100, P100) and “graphics” GPUs (TitanXP, RTX2080TI).
 Interconnects are 10 Gbps.
-General partitions are on Isilon, 40Gbps or 10Gbps network attached storage arrays.
+General partitions are on Isilon, 40Gbps or 10Gbps network-attached storage arrays.
 The cluster provides 1TB of group storage and 10GB for each personal home directory.
 The cluster also provides 450TB of scratch storage and archival storage at the cost or 0.08/GB/year.
 This system may not be used for storage or analysis of sensitive data.
-See https://rc.duke.edu/dcc/ and https://rc.duke.edu/dcc/cluster-storage/ for additional information.
+See dcc.duke.edu for additional information.

 Accessing the Bioinformatics Shared Resource

-The services and resources provided by the Bioinformatics Shared Resource are available to all Duke faculty who have been designated as DCI members; for the shared resource is, at present, exclusively focused on the research needs of DCI members (other bioinformatics resources at Duke are available for non-DCI members).
-Currently, all requests for resource services are communicated directly to Dr. Owzar by phone or email.
-Dr. Owzar evaluates each request and delegates tasks to an appropriate staff or faculty member.
-Upon receipt of the initial request, Dr. Owzar schedules an in-person or phone meeting with the requesting DCI research team and appropriate shared resource personnel.
-Presently, the initial response time is less than one business day.
-Dr. Owzar is responsible for prioritizing the resources, staff and hardware.
+The services and resources provided by the Bioinformatics Shared Resource are available to all Duke faculty who have been designated as DCI members as the shared resource is, at present, exclusively focused on the research needs of DCI members (other bioinformatics resources at Duke are available for non-DCI members).
+Requests for resource services can be sent to dcibioinformatics@duke.edu.

 The first step in establishing a new collaboration with the Bioinformatics Shared Resource is for the principal investigator to request a set of initial meetings with the shared resource leadership and staff to discuss the scientific objectives and scope of the proposed project.
 These meetings provide the opportunity for the shared resource faculty and staff to learn the background and objectives of the project, and for the investigators to learn more about the resources and expertise of the shared resource.
 These meetings will also help with determining if resources or expertise from other DCI shared resources, for example the DCI Biostatistics Shared Resource, need to be included.
 There are no charges for these initial discussions.
 The Bioinformatics Shared Resource faculty are also highly knowledgeable in providing advice on sequencing technologies, statistical methodology, and computing tools and environments.
 This support is generally provided at no charge to DCI members.